oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

   The steps are illustrated below:

   .. image:: /user/img/system/frontend_menu/frontend_menu_11.png
+     :scale: 50%
+     :alt: The steps you need to take to enable the About section to customers with configured taxes in the storefront

   .. image:: /user/img/system/frontend_menu/frontend_menu_12.png
+     :scale: 50%
+     :alt: The steps you need to take to disable the About section to customers with configured taxes in the storefront

 4. Click **Save** to save your changes.
 If you wish to start creating another menu item right away, click **Save and New** on the top right.